The Poem “Jabberwocky" by Lewis Carroll

 The Jabberwock is a dangerous imaginary creature in the poem.
 It is described as having sharp jaws and claws.
 It represents fear and evil that must be defeated.

 Q2.
-Why does the father warn his son?
+Why does the father warn his son in the poem “Dover Beach” by Matthew Arnold?

 The father warns his son to protect him from danger.
 He knows about the deadly creatures and wants his son to stay safe.
 It shows parental care.